Materials and Technologies of Magnetoelectronics

 Vladimir Grigorievich Kostishin

-Doctor of Physical and Mathematical Sciences, Head of the Department of Technology of Electronics Materials
+Doctor of Sciences in Physics and Mathematics, Head of the Department of Technology of Electronics Materials, Corresponding Member of the Russian Academy of Engineering

 +7 495 638-46-51